top of page

 More About EF Block™

-EF BlockTM is an innovative product in the world of ICF, manufactured by Earth Friendly Building Materials LLC (EFBM), established in 1990.
+EF BlockTM is an innovative ICF product manufactured by Earth Friendly Building Materials LLC (EFBM), established in 1990.
 These blocks are easy to stack and shape, allowing for versatile construction designs.
 EFBM, based in Arizona, has been involved with over 10,000 completed ICF projects throughout the US and Mexico.

 ICF block home construction